Hybrid VCSPs with crisp and conservative valued templates: Valued templates: conservative case

-So far, the most applicable class of fixed-template valued CSPs are {\em submodular function minimization} problems.
-Recently {\em minimum cost homomorphism problems (MinHom)} appeared in different contexts such as Defense Logistics \cite{LORA} or Computer Vision \cite{ECCV_Best_paper}.
+So far, the most applicable class of fixed-template valued VCSPs was {\em the submodular function minimization} problems \cite{Kolmogorov:2002}.
+Also, {\em minimum cost homomorphism problems (MinHom)} appeared in such different contexts as Defense Logistics \cite{LORA} and Computer Vision \cite{ECCV_Best_paper}.
 These two examples make the framework of {\em conservative valued CSPs} of special interest, since it includes both MinHom and submodular function minimization.
-Though the structure of tractable crisp constraint languages is yet to be identified, the structure of tractable conservative languages is very clearly understood both in crisp\cite{bulatov11:conservative} and valued cases\cite{Thapper15:Sherali}.
+The structure of tractable conservative languages is very clearly understood both in crisp~\cite{bulatov11:conservative} and valued cases~\cite{Thapper15:Sherali}.
 Let us now give the definition.

-\begin{definition} A valued language is called \emph{conservative} if it contains ${\bf Un}_D$, where ${\bf Un}_D$ is a set of all unary $\{0,1\}$-valued cost functions over $D$. \end{definition}
+\begin{definition} A valued constraint language $\Gamma$ is called \emph{conservative} if it contains ${\bf Un}_D$, where ${\bf Un}_D$ is a set of all unary $\{0,1\}$-valued cost functions over $D$. \end{definition}

-In hybrid CSPs setting, if the right structure $\bGamma$ is conservative, we have to make a certain supplementary assumption on structural restrictions, so that we do not loose a desirable property that optimized function can have arbitrary unary part.
+In the hybrid VCSPs setting, if the right structure $\bGamma$ is conservative, we have to make a certain supplementary assumption on structural restrictions, so that we do not loose the desirable property that optimized function can have an arbitrary unary part.

-\begin{definition} We say that a relational structure $\mathcal{H}$ \emph{does not restrict unaries} if for each $\mathbf{R} \in \mathcal{H}$ of the form $\mathbf{R} = (V, r_1, \dots, r_{i-1}, r_i, r_{i+1}, \dots, r_{k})$ with $\ar(r_i)=1$ and for each unary relation $r'_i\subseteq V$, we have $\mathbf{R}' \in \mathcal{H}$, where $\mathbf{R}' = (V, r_1, \dots, r_{i-1}, r'_i, r_{i+1}, \dots, r_{k})$. \end{definition}
+\begin{definition} We say that a relational structure $\mathcal{H}$ {\bf does not restrict unaries} if for each $\mathbf{R} \in \mathcal{H}$ of the form $\mathbf{R} = (V, r_1, \dots, r_{i-1}, r_i, r_{i+1}, \dots, r_{k})$ with $\ar(r_i)=1$ and for each unary relation $r'_i\subseteq V$, we have $\mathbf{R}' \in \mathcal{H}$, where $\mathbf{R}' = (V, r_1, \dots, r_{i-1}, r'_i, r_{i+1}, \dots, r_{k})$. \end{definition}

-The generalization of wide tractability for conservative languages will be the following definition.
+A generalization of the wide tractability for conservative languages will be the following definition.

-\begin{definition} A valued conservative language $\bGamma$ is called widely c-tractable if for any up-closed $\mathcal{H}$ that does not restrict unaries, $\textsc{VCSP}_\mathcal{H}(\bGamma)$ is tractable if and only if $\textsc{VCSP}(\bGamma_\bR)$ is tractable for any $\bR\in \mathcal{H}$. \end{definition}
+\begin{definition} A valued conservative language $\bGamma$ is called {\bf widely c-tractable} if for any up-closed $\mathcal{H}$ that does not restrict unaries, $\textsc{VCSP}_\mathcal{H}(\bGamma)$ is tractable if and only if $\textsc{VCSP}(\bGamma_\bR)$ is tractable for any $\bR\in \mathcal{H}$. \end{definition}

+\ifTR Recently, Thapper and \v{Z}ivn\'y \cite{Thapper15:Sherali} introduced a generalization of relational width for valued languages, which they called \emph{a valued relational width}.
+Their generalization is based on reducing VCSPs to the linear programming relaxations (the so called Sherali-Adams relaxation) parameterized by $(k, l), k,l\in {\mathbb N}, k < l$.
+For completeness, let us formulate this relaxation.
+Any function from the definition \ref{HybCSP} can be represented in the following form: